Glossary

 - Neoprene

-Extremely supple with excellent resistance to chemical contact, neoprene is an outstanding multi-purpose polymer.
-Neoprene offers good chemical resistance to acids, alkalis, oils, greases, alcohols, petroleum products, ketones, aliphatic solvents and numerous industrial gases and vapours).
+Extremely supple with excellent resistance to chemical contact, <link typo3 glossary-faq>neoprene is an outstanding multi-purpose polymer. <link typo3 glossary-faq>Neoprene offers good chemical resistance to acids, alkalis, oils, greases, alcohols, petroleum products, ketones, aliphatic solvents and numerous industrial gases and vapours).
 In addition, it is a supple material enabling dexterity and comfort.

 It has excellent thermal properties, with contact insulation (hot or cold), and fire resistance (suitable for applications in proximity to flames).
 It also ages well, since it does not suffer from any deterioration, due to prolonged exposure to light, ozone, UV, etc.